-DCSS and OEWD are establishing a pilot program to refer NCPs who are accessing unemployment insurance directly to the AJCC for comprehensive workforce assessment and individualized services.
-The agencies will share collateral, assign mutual points of contact, have agreed to cross-train employees on referral processes to DCSS and OEWD employment and training programs, and are exploring system efficiencies for smoother service delivery.
+Outside of this pilot program, DCSS, OEWD, and the AJCC will share collateral, assign mutual points of contact, and cross-train employees on referral processes to DCSS and OEWD employment and training programs.
+Agencies continue to iterate the system re-design and build system efficiencies for smoother service delivery.